jorgego11/fabric-to-IBP-migration/migrateOrganizations/README.md

 ## Remove Source Network Consenters

 Now that we have all the the business organization' consenters replicated in IBP, we can remove them from the source network.
 As we have mentioned before, the removal of consenters must be done one-by-one in order to maintain (Raft) quorum.
 Always, first remove the consenter from every application channel that the consenter is participating before removing it from the system channel.

+In a real production migration scenario, you may want to wait until ALL business organizations have been successfully migrated before you start removing consenters and peers from the source network.

 ### Remove Consenter from Application Channel